Annual report for local government activities under the Food Act 2006

 Local Government Areas (LGAs)

-Queensland’s population is clustered around the cities and coastlines.
-Local government data is presented by geographical regions defined by the Australian Bureau of Statistics to reflect the location of people and communities.
-Approximately half of the Queensland population lives in the greater Brisbane area.
+Half of Queensland local governments have a population of over 10,000, including Brisbane City Council, which houses approximately one quarter of the Queensland population.
 Accordingly, there is major variation in the distribution of food businesses, the capacity of local governments and other factors that may limit regional comparisons.

 Targeted compliance and regulatory actions undertaken by local governments are determined by local priorities and are not prescribed by the State.
 This provides local government with the discretion to target regulatory compliance activities within their boundaries and contributes to the variation in food safety compliance activities between local governments.